'I have a master's degree in Biology and I do cleaning to pay the bills'

 “The proposal made to me was not real, it did not match what I was promised”, summarizes, disappointed, the biologist.
 She says that she resigned.

-According to her, the work force in biology is precarious, and the consequence of this are vacancies without labor rights that pay poorly and require more than eight hours of work a day, including on weekends.
+According to her, the workforce in biology is precarious, and the consequence of this is vacancies without labor rights that pay poorly and require more than eight hours of work a day, including on weekends.

 When looking for a job, a master’s degree makes little difference.
 The ill-fated experience of studies made Ana Paula give up trying for a doctorate because, according to her, she would be too linked to the academy and would not have the chance to carry out other works.